darthsidiou5/darthsidiou5/README.md

 - 👋 Hi, I’m @darthsidiou5
-- 👀 I’m interested in understanding basic fundamentals of coding.
+- 👀 I’m interested in understanding basic fundamentals of coding, and achieving unlimited power.
-- 🌱 I’m currently learning as much as i can.
+- 🌱 I’m currently learning as much as i can about the ways of the force.
-- 💞️ I’m looking to collaborate on unknown.
+- 💞️ I’m looking to collaborate on the rule of two, no more and no less.
 - 📫 How to reach me please don't.

 <!---